 Martin Gibala is a professor of kinesiology at McMaster University in Ontario, and author of The One Minute Workout.
 He conducted an experiment with 14 healthy but overweight adults, asking them to try a short 10-minute workout, 3 times a week.
 The results spoke for themselves.
 At the end of 6 weeks, participants showed increase endurance levels, increased oxygen levels, and reduced blood pressure.

-Of course, a longer workout will give you better benefits, but on days when you’re on a tight schedule, even a short workout is better than no workout.
+Of course in sports physiology, a longer workout will give you better benefits, but on days when you’re on a tight schedule, even a short workout is better than no workout.
 No more ‘I have no time’!

 4. Fad diets might have short-term effects but may also be harming you.